Half Staff Notifications

 Flag Status

-Flags are at half-staff today.
+Flags are at full staff.

 Governor Doug Ducey has ordered flags at all state buildings to be lowered to half-staff from sunrise to sunset on Monday, May 2, 2022 in recognition of Arizona Peace Officers Memorial Day, a day to pay tribute to Arizona's state, local, and tribal peace officers.